lsst/verify/doc/metric-yaml.rst

 -----------------

 The ``description`` field is intended to provide a short summary that defines the metric.
-Details can be left for the referenced document.
+Details can be left to the referenced document.

 operator field
 --------------